nevosmic/App-QueenB/README.md

 ### 'Who are we' page

-explains about QueenB organization. has styles logo buttons to instagram, facebook and official site page.
+This page explains about QueenB organization.
+It feutures styled logo buttons to instagram, facebook and official site page.

 ![ScreenShot](Snapshots/who_are_we1.jpg "Who are we 1")
 ![ScreenShot](Snapshots/who_are_we2.jpg "Who are we 2")

 ### Trivia game

-Trivia game which is intended to be a fun an interactive part of the app, that attempts to pass on that computer science is exciting and that women fits it great.
+Trivia game which is intended to be a fun an interactive part of the app, that attempts to pass on that computer science is exciting and that women can be smply great in it.

 ![ScreenShot](Snapshots/trivia_front.jpg "trivia front")

-by pressing "start trivia", a series of light and funny questions apears.
+By pressing "start trivia", a series of light and funny questions apears.
 Here is one example:

 ![ScreenShot](Snapshots/trivia_q1.jpg "trivia q1")
 ![ScreenShot](Snapshots/trivia_a1.jpg "trivia a1")